-In addition, students desiring a career in Nursing may take courses such as Anatomy, Physiology, and Microbiology plus Labs, and General Psychology, prior to application to USF.
+In addition, students desiring a career in Nursing may take courses such as Human Anatomy, Human Physiology, and Microbiology plus Labs, and General Psychology, prior to application to USF.
 These courses may be transferred into the Nursing program providing the student has earned a grade of "C" or better in each course.
 If the student completes these courses, the course of study here at USF for a BSN could be as little as six semesters.
-If, however, a student earns below a "C" in any one of these courses, the student must earn a "C" or better when the course is repeated.
+If, however, a student earns below a "C" in any one of these courses, the student must earn a "B" or better when the course is repeated.

 For more information, please visit: http://www.usfca.edu/admission/undergraduate/international

 Applicants who are neither citizens nor permanent residents of the United States should submit their applications by January 15 for the Fall semester or November 1 for the Spring semester to meet the priority deadline, unless individual programs require an earlier submission.
 International applicants to undergraduate programs must provide the following:

 - Official academic records for all secondary schools, colleges and universities attended and, when appropriate, external exam results.
 All documents must be certified by the appropriate educational authorities and be accompanied by certified English translations.